meirgenuine/greenfield-deploy/README.md

 The Docker Release workflow is responsible for building and pushing Docker images to Docker Hub.

-The workflow is triggered when there's a new commit pushed to the **master** or **develop** branches, or when a new pull request is opened.
+The workflow is triggered when **Unit Tests, Gosec and Lint Workflow** is completed.

 Here's an overview of the steps in the workflow: